Per diem: Railroads

 For American railroads, per diem is a charge railroads levy when their freight cars are on other railroads' property, to assure prompt return.

 Contract law

 Per diem clauses may be used in contracts to specify penalty accruals.
 Such wording would be found in reference to the expected closing date for a real estate contract, typically compensating a seller for a buyer's lack of expedience..

 Russia

 Per diem in Russia is normally set up by companies but in accordance with the legislation cannot be lower than 700 ₽ for travel in Russia and 2500 ₽ for travel outside of Russia.

 If employees pay for a hotel in cash or with a payment card, then they must retain any billing invoices (кассовый чек).

 The regulations governing the use of invoices by business entities allow certain taxpayers to produce handwritten receipts (квитанция) at a point of sale instead of printed invoices.

 Handwritten receipts usually contain the same information as receipts and invoices and are treated as sufficient evidence of expense.

-Per diem allowance

 Generally a per diem allowance covers: